 The TABER® Scuffing Head Attachment enables you to perform scuff, scrape and/or adhesion tests with the Taber Rotary Platform Abraser.
 The range of materials includes vinyl, coated fabrics, leather, textiles, non-woven materials, fiberboard, rubber floor mats, carpets, plastics and painted products (including soft coating paint and pad printing on plastic substrates).

-Three unique profile scuffing head configurations are available.
+Three unique profile scuffing head configurations are available and sold seperate from the SH-300 Scuffing Head Attachment kit.
 Scuffing head type "A" is similar to the flat blade of a screwdriver (blade is approximately 8 mm wide).
 Type "B" has a knife edge (blade is approximately 4 mm wide), and type "C" has a radius edge (blade is approximately 8 mm wide).

 The criteria for evaluating Taber Scuffing Head tests are dependent on the material being tested.
 Ford Motor Company specifies what is acceptable or unacceptable in each of their Engineering Specifications that require this test.
 For example, there shall be no evidence of lifting, peeling, excessive scuffing or excessive surface deterioration.
 When testing painted parts for General Motors it is typically unsatisfactory to have any removal of paint.